anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * By contrast, the Registrar-Agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
   In addition the registrar must be able to verify, which Registrar-Agent was in direct contact with the pledge.

-* It would be inaccurate for the voucher-request and voucher-response to use an assertion with value `proximity` in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
+* It would be inaccurate for the voucher-request and voucher-response to use the assertion type `proximity` in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
-  Therefore, a new Agent-Proximity Assertion value {#agt_prx} is necessary for distinguishing assertions the MASA can state.
+  Therefore, a new assertion type is necessary for distinguishing assertions the MASA can state.

 At least the following properties are required for the voucher and enrollment processing: